 I couldn’t breathe.
 I couldn’t eat.
 I couldn’t sleep.
 I didn’t want to go on.

 However, that definition didn’t make sense to me.
 Although my relationship didn’t feel loving, what I felt was a constant and intense longing to be loved.
 How could I be addicted to something I was so unfamiliar with?

-So, when I was told I was a love addict, it confused me because the “cure” I was given was to not draw attention to myself, stay out of relationships for one year and attend a “love addicts” group to listen to others share their stories of abuse.
+So, when I was told I had love addiction, it confused me because the “cure” I was given was to not draw attention to myself, stay out of relationships for one year, and attend a “love addicts” group to listen to others share their stories of abuse.

 The prescription seemed totally counterintuitive as I felt more abandoned and alone.
 What I always wanted was to love and be loved, and now I couldn’t because I was addicted to love.
 I had to stay away from love like any other addict would from any other addictive substances?
 The idea of addiction to love made me feel like I didn’t deserve to be loved.
 I couldn’t be trusted with love.
 Love wasn’t safe for me.

 It made no sense.